モロッコ

 • Al-Qarawiyyin University, Bou Inania Madrasa, Tanneries Meet your guide and spend half a day walking the narrow streets of the medina while learning about its history and culture.

-Fez el-Bali’s Bab Boujloud gate
+Bab Boujloud gate of Fes el-Bali

 Tanneries